PhpUnitsOfMeasure/php-units-of-measure/README.md

 for more details, and see the [Packagist.org site for this library](https://packagist.org/packages/triplepoint/php-units-of-measure)

 ## Use
-The basic use of these objects is in encapsulating physical quantities in such a way that you don't have to keep track of which unit they're represented in.
+The utility of this library is in encapsulating physical quantities in such a way that you don't have to keep track of which unit they're represented in.
 For instance:

 ``` php